andreireanu/sc-stableswap-move/Readme.md

 - Calculates the expected LP tokens to mint based on the provided amounts
 - Verifies the amounts are valid for the pool
 - Prepares the liquidity addition process
+- Returns a [hot-potato](https://move-book.com/programmability/hot-potato-pattern.html) object to be used in subsequent calls

 #### 2. Add Each Coin
 ```move